How does this company make money?

 What does this company depend on?

-The manufacturing operation depends on West African cocoa beans sourced from farms in Ivory Coast and Ghana, and on dairy milk supplied by Pennsylvania and New York dairy cooperatives.
-It also depends on a licensing agreement with Nestlé that grants rights to manufacture Kit Kat in the United States.
-The physical production process depends on high-speed tempering and molding equipment installed at the Hershey and Stuarts Draft facilities.
-Packaging depends on aluminum foil and plastic wrapper supply used for Kisses and bar formats.
+Hershey cannot run without cocoa beans from farms in Ivory Coast and Ghana, dairy milk from Pennsylvania and New York dairy cooperatives, the Nestlé licensing agreement that allows it to manufacture Kit Kat in the United States, the specialized tempering and molding equipment at its Hershey and Stuarts Draft factories, and the aluminum foil and plastic wrapper supply used for Kisses and bar packaging.

 Who depends on this company?